v2sCollections/City-of-Dreams/README.md

 <details><summary>CLICK FOR MORE DETAILS</summary>
 - 30+ Hairstyles.
 - Vs hair has more shine.
+- Vs feet are toggleable.
+- More makeup.
+- More eye colors.
+- More eyebrows.
 - More tattoos.
 - Enhanced 4k body for Panam.
 - Enhanced 4k body for Judy.